Jinglemisk/coin-and-conscience/docs/architecture.md

 - `InventoryController` keeps the store in sync with config HMR, mirroring the strategy used by the time loop.
 - A collapsible QA drawer (`InventoryDrawer`) renders the live inventory, exposes consume/reveal affordances, and anchors on the right edge of the prototype so the loop monitor remains the primary canvas.
 A dedicated restock modal (`InventoryRestockModal`) unlocks during the weekend phase, showing purchasable offers, prices (restock scalar applied), gold totals, and remaining capacity before attempting to add items to the store.
 - `useGlobalStatsStore` seeds the player's bankroll from `gameConfig.economy.startingGold`, keeping the HUD and purchase flows in sync with the tunable economy config.
+- Shared pricing helpers live in `src/services/pricing/`, producing consistent buy/sell calculations (multipliers, additives, gold deltas).
+Both the weekend restock flow and future visitor commerce will call this module so tuning occurs in one place.

 ## Persistence Boundaries
 - The groundwork from Phase 0 still applies: the `PersistenceClient` stub covers save/load/delete/list and strategy switching.
 Phase 1 did not introduce storage, but the snapshot export hook in the loop surface is ready to route through future persistence adapters.